 Passive RFID Techonology

-The Future of Passive RFIDLF vs. HF RFIDBAP RFID
+The Future of Passive RFIDLF vs. HF RFIDBAP RFID The Future of Passive RFID

 Over the past 10 years, passive RFID tags have been widely adopted by Fortune 500 companies to reduce cost and increase capacity throughout their supply chain.
 Passive tags can enhance production efficiency and improve the overall competitiveness of enterprises without adding additional labor cost.
 UHF passive RFID tags work on the frequency of 860MHz~960MHz and offer the longest read distances available, from 3m to 20m.
 UHF tags offer higher read rates for production applications where multiple tag identification is necessary.
 RFIDENTITY will analyze your current flow process and provide the best industry solution for your application.